You may have claims if Sterling Jewelers (Kay Jewelers or Jared Galeria) enrolled you for a credit card or credit product without consent.

-Should I ignore a LVNV Funding lawsuit?
+Can I ignore a LVNV lawsuit?

-You probably shouldn’t ignore the fact that you’re getting sued by LVNV Funding.
-If you do, a default judgment likely will be entered against you.
-A “default judgment” is a court order stating that you owe the debt LVNV claims you owe.
-After such a judgment is entered against you, debt collectors can seize property and garnish bank accounts.
+You probably shouldn’t ignore a LVNV Funding lawsuit.
+If you do, a default judgment may be entered against you.
+A “default judgment” is a court order that you owe the debt LVNV claims you owe.
+After such a judgment is entered, debt collectors can seize property and garnish bank accounts.

-Do I have any rights when LVNV Funding is suing me?
+Can you help if LVNV Funding is suing me?

 Yes.
 We’ve won almost all of the LVNV Funding lawsuit we’ve defended.